wazo-platform/wazo-platform.org/content/uc-doc/upgrade/old_upgrade_notes.md

 ### 17.02

--   A few more services are now available by default on port TCP/443 (the complete list is documented in the `nginx`{.interpreted-text role="ref"} section).
+-   A few more services are now available by default on port TCP/443 (the complete list is documented in the [Nginx](/uc-doc/system/nginx) section).
 This does not pose any additional security risk by default, but if you have extra strict requirements about security, they can be manually disabled.